wonglok/loving-place/README.md

 ## Excluded files from the MIT License

-3D Models that are inside this project.
+3D Models inside this project are excluded.

 for eaxmple:

-- "fixed-buildings:
+- fixed-buildings